BenCheng2/bencheng2.github.io/_pages/about.md

 --Designed and implemented Django frontend templates, components and plugins --Implemented a CI|CD pipeline utilizing GitHub Actions to automate code integration, testing and deployment process, enhancing the development process
 --Leveraged Google Scholar API to demonstrate publications published by professors

+#### Application Development on Centre for Social Services Engineering
+--Developed searching functions on the backend server with RESTful API using NodeJS and TypeScript --Implemented the full-search query for GraphDB using Lucene connector and SPARQL query --Implemented the frontend interface for the search page --Leveraged Docker container to deploy and set the NodeJS server --Implemented tests on searching functions using the Jest Test library